DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 [Mocha >=9.0.0][8] uses an ESM-first approach to load test files.
 That means that if ES modules are used (for example, by defining test files with the `.mjs` extension), _the instrumentation is limited_.
 Tests are detected, but there isn't visibility into your test.
 For more information about ES modules, see the [NodeJS documentation][9].

 ### Browser tests
-Browser tests run with `mocha`, `jest`, `cucumber` and `cypress` are instrumented by `dd-trace`, but no visibility into the browser itself is provided (no network calls, user actions, page loads, etc.).
+Browser tests executed with `mocha`, `jest`, `cucumber` and `cypress` are instrumented by `dd-trace`, but no visibility into the browser itself is provided (no network calls, user actions, page loads, etc.).
 If you want visibility into the browser process, consider [Real User Monitoring][10].

 ## Best practices